-- Whether all the relevant management structures are in place and in accordance with the Technical Annex (TA).
-This includes, for example, the supervisory and advisory boards, IP management, quality control management; - The overall quality of the project management team; i.e. Are the right people managing the project?
-Are they devoting sufficient time to this job? - The quality of relations with its key stakeholders i.e. mother institution(s), the Managing Authority/Ministry (or ministries), other research institutes or centres in the Czech Republic or abroad, Industry etc. - Risk management i.e. what are the risks to the success of the project, is the management aware of them, and does it have measures in place to reduce/manage them should they materialise?
+- Other issues: Are there any other issues not mentioned above that are relevant to the operational performance of the project? - 4.
+What is the quality of relations with its key stakeholders and coordination of activities with them?
+These include the mother institution(s), the Managing Authority/Ministry (or ministries), other research institutes or centres in the Czech Republic or abroad, Industry etc. - 5.
+What are the risks to the success of the project?
+Is the management aware of them, and does it have measures in place to reduce/manage them should they materialise?